alchemyplatform/rundler/docs/config.md

 # Run the Node subcommand with custom options
 $ ./app --entry_points 0x0000000000000000000000000000000000000000 --chain_id 1337 --max_verification_gas 10000000 node

-# Run the Rpc subcommand with custom options and enable JSON logging
+# Run the Rpc subcommand with custom options and enable JSON logging.
+The builder and pool will need to be running before this starts.
 $ ./app --node_http http://localhost:8545 --log.json rpc

 # Run the Pool subcommand with custom options and specify a mempool config file